UK Visitor or Tourist Visa

 Those who wish to visit the UK must apply for the appropriate category of visitor visa.
 During your stay in the UK, you must comply with the conditions of your short visa - if not, it will result in adverse consequences.

-Please note - every category have their separate requirements and the applicant also needs to fulfil general visit visa requirements.
+Please note - every category have their separate requirements and the applicant also needs to fulfil general UK visit visa requirements.

 The following categories, conditions, and requirements to be fulfilled for Visitor Visa are: